 ATMs / Cash Machines – Need cash?
 ATMs are available.
 Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.
 Locations: 1st Floor.

 Art Galleries – There is an art exhibit located on the second floor.

 Baby Care Facilities – Nursing and maternity lounges are available in the airport.
 To find the Maternity Lounge, take the central escalator from the 1st floor to the 2nd floor, make a U-turn to the right and walk to the front of the Departure area.
 Changing table, sofa, sink, and more, are available in the Nursing room, located on the east side of the 2nd floor, between Domestic Departures and the airport art gallery.

 Disabled Services – There are lifts connecting both floors.

-Duty Free & Shopping – A few small shops are available.
+Duty Free & Shopping – There is no duty free shopping options are available.
+There is however a few small shops are available.